amanshallow/goserver/README.md

 	- Implemented: Input validation and sanitization on top of using Go package to hopefully mitigate database attack vectors.
 	- Improved: When Loggly messages were reported to make it less redundant and reflect what's actually happenning and when.
 	- Improved: Loggly message levels to reflect errors, warnings, and general information for better troubleshooting in Loggly.
+	- Improved: Formatting of server.go code using "go fmt" command.